zipkinlab/Policies/Project_Completion_Guidelines.md

 ## Data
 Data used in support of the project must be:
 - [ ] Saved in an appropriate, non-proprietary format with accompanying metadata.
-- [ ] In a public archive, or, if data are proprietary, a version of the data used in the project must be saved in the lab's private repository.
+- [ ] In a public archive (e.g., Zenodo), or, if data are proprietary, a version of the data used in the project must be saved in the lab's private repository.
 - [ ] Linked and briefly described in the project README.
 The README file should contain all metadata including descriptions of data fields even if the data are not made publically available.